enragedginger/code-challenge-clj/README.md

 4. Authentication / authorization.
 Right now, this project does nothing to ensure that the user issuing an email request is allowed to submit a given email request.
 Furthermore, this project does nothing in terms of rate limiting of requests to Mailgun.
+5. Currently, the Onyx version of the app automatically seeks to the latest point in the topic if no checkpoint can be found.
+This means that we can potentially miss messages if the job starts after messages have been written to the topic and no checkpoint exists for the specified group id.
+This can be remedied by changing `:kafka/offset-reset :latest` to `:kafka/offset-reset :earliest`.
+However, during development where message formats change frequently and error handling isn't always fool-proof, this isn't necessarily recommended (hence the decision to go with `:latest` for now).

 ## License